kubos/kubos/docs/architecture-overview.rst

 --------------

-KubOS is a collection of microservices that accomplish critical functionality required of flight software (FSW), runs within a highly fault tolerant and recoverable operating system, and provides a safe and effective development environment for mission specific FSW applications.
+KubOS is a collection of microservices that accomplish critical functionality required of flight software (FSW), run within a highly fault tolerant and recoverable operating system, and provide a safe and effective development environment for mission specific FSW applications.

 Microservices
 -------------

-The microservice architecture of the critical FSW functionality keeps our system remarkably stable, but maintains agility for feature and technology improvements.
+The microservice architecture of the critical FSW functionality keeps our system remarkably stable, while maintaining agility for feature and technology improvements.
 The diagram below shows the typical architecture for a mission running KubOS:

 .. figure:: images/mission_diagram.png